aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Challenge Level and Extras

 Challenge level for `tinymorph` is advanced, since the project is exploring what is possible to build AI-native interfaces.
-It involves the field of [[glossary#mechanistic interpretability]], which is a relatively new field in alignment research that involves a lot of domain knowledge into the inner working of transformers circuits.
+It involves the field of [[glossary#mechanistic interpretability]], which is a relatively new field in alignment research that involves a lot of domain knowledge into the inner workings of transformer circuits.

-Extras that we wish to pursue: Design Thinking, Research.
+Extras that we wish to pursue: User Manual, Usability Testing.

 Reasoning:

-1. Design Thinking: `tinymorph` will explore new interactions for writing, which means design thinking is required for us to prototype on ideas.
+1. User Manual: We plan to document the functionality and usage of `tinymorph` to ensure that users can effectively understand and navigate the tool.
+This includes clear instructions, visual examples, and troubleshooting tips to make the tool more accessible.

-2. Research: The field of mechanistic interpretability is considered relatively new, in which there are exciting research happening.
-We will explore this to understand how we can utilise manual editing activations rather than driving the model through a system prompt.
+2. Usability Testing: As `tinymorph` aims to explore new interactions for writing, it is important to validate our design and interaction patterns through user testing.
+Gathering feedback from real users will help refine our interface and ensure it supports a smooth and intuitive experience.

 ## Appendix